frozencemetery/dictle/README.md

 ![](example.png "A wordle-like game, with colors, in the console")

+## Things you might like

+- user-specified dictionaries (e.g., non-American, or non-English)
+- no guess limit
+- any word length
+- uses your terminal, not a web browser
+- colors
+- source code
+- donut

 ## Limitations

 Input dictionaries are filtered to exclude proper nouns and words with